-Our 2018 Viognier comes from three different vineyards in the Yakima Valley.
+Our 2019 Viognier comes from three different vineyards in the Yakima Valley.
 We whole-cluster press our Viognier and age on gross lees for 6-8 months after fermentation, enriching the texture and expanding the mineral presence.
-The 2018 Viognier has a characteristically deep gold color.
-The aromas are intense and complex: honeysuckle, jasmine, fresh peach, honeycomb, green papaya and slate.
-The palate is full and weighty, full-fruited with lemon zest, nectarine and raw honey leading into a lengthy and pith and mineral-driven finish.
+The 2019 Viognier has a lovely, deep gold color.
+The aromas are intense and complex: green tea, jasmine, green mango and fresh peach, honeycomb and green papaya.
+The palate is full and weighty, with lemon zest, and expressive salinity leading into a lengthy and mineral-driven finish.

 Cabernet Sauvignon 2016

 There may not be a more perfect combination of site and variety in Washington than Cabernet Sauvignon and Red Mountain.
 Known for producing dense, assertive and savory examples of the grape, we’ve always found something special in what happens in dense plantings of Scott Williams’ Kiona Vineyards: a unique combination of powerful richness so characteristic of the AVA, but with a textural silkiness and freshness unique to the plantings there.